 You can use gestures or an external keyboard.
-For help working with accessibility features, see Accessibility in Office for iPhone.
+For help working with accessibility features, see the Office Accessibility Center.

 Some functionality in SharePoint Online is introduced gradually to organizations that have opted in to the First Release Program.
 Organizations that do not participate in the First Release program or are not using the modern view in SharePoint document libraries may see a different user interface than the one described in this topic.

 This topic assumes that you are using the built-in iOS screen reader, VoiceOver.
-To learn how to set preferences and to make it easier to use VoiceOver and other accessibility features with the SharePoint app, refer to Accessibility in Office 2016 for iPhone.
+To learn how to set preferences and to make it easier to use VoiceOver and other accessibility features with the SharePoint app, refer to the Office Accessibility Center.

 In this topic